Noise Gate

 Release

-Used to define the length of time the gate takes to change from open to fully closed.
+They define the time the gate changes from open to fully closed.
 It is the fade-out duration.
 A fast release abruptly cuts off the sound, whereas a slower release smoothly attenuates the signal from open to closed, resulting in a slow fade-out.
 If the release time is too short, a click can be heard when the gate re-opens.
-Release is the second-most common control to find within a gate, after Threshold.
+The release is the second-most common control within a gate after Threshold.

 Attack

-Used to define the length of time the gate takes to change from closed to fully open.
+They define the time the gate takes to entirely change from closed to open.
 It is the fade-in duration.

 Hold